Why you should have a Michigan State ID for Children

 The Department of State provides Michigan State ID, which serves as a legal identification card for children.
-It is a good idea to have a state id for all your children in case anything happens that you have a legal document and picture to show the police.
-The enhanced Michigan state ID for children card is a federally approved document that allows your child to re-enter the U.S. when traveling by land or sea from Canada, Mexico, Bermuda, and the Caribbean without the need to show other identity or passports at the border.
+It is good to have a state id for all your children.
+If anything happens, you have a legal document and picture to show the police.
+The enhanced Michigan state ID for children card is a federally approved document that allows your child to re-enter the U.S. when traveling by land or sea from Canada, Mexico, Bermuda, and the Caribbean without showing other identity or passports at the border.
 The enhanced ID is optional because federal law doesn’t require an enhanced ID, passport, or passport card for children at border crossings until age 16.
 The standard or enhanced Michigan state ID is available for any child or infant at the parent or guardian’s request.

 How to apply for a standard Michigan State ID Card for your child:

 - Provide proof of the child’s valid Social Security number.
 Social Security information will be verified.

-- Sign the application on behalf of an infant or child who is unable to do so.
+- Sign the application on behalf of an infant or child who cannot do so.

 - Have the child’s photograph taken.